AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 For more information about Content Fragments and AEM, consider reviewing this additional documentation.

-* [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) - Complete documentation on Content Fragment models
-* [Content Fragments](/help/assets/content-fragments/content-fragments.md) -  Overview of Content Fragments and links to complete documentation on Content Fragments
 * [Basic Handling](/help/sites-cloud/authoring/getting-started/basic-handling.md) - Documentation on how to navigate and use AEM for new users
 * [Using Tags](/help/sites-cloud/authoring/features/tags.md) - Documentation on how to use tags in AEM to organize content
+* [Content Fragments](/help/assets/content-fragments/content-fragments.md) -  Overview of Content Fragments and links to complete documentation on Content Fragments
+* [Content Fragment Models](/help/assets/content-fragments/content-fragments-models.md) - Complete documentation on Content Fragment models
+* [Content Fragment Models - Data Types](/help/assets/content-fragments/content-fragments-models.md#data-types) - Details on the various data types available for Content Fragment models
+* [Content Fragment Models - Properties](/help/assets/content-fragments/content-fragments-models.md#data-types) - Details on the various properties available for Content Fragment models data types